-The below map indicates the Public Safety response and patrol jurisdiction along with the reporting area for on-campus crime statistics (not including Pacific Ridge Apartment Complex).
-The Department of Public Safety does not have jurisdictional authority on Public Property, at the Pacific Ridge Apartment Complex, at identified Non-Campus Buildings or Property, and at any identified Separate Campus.
+The below map indicates the Public Safety response and patrol jurisdiction along with the reporting area for on-campus crime statistics (not including the Pacific Ridge apartment complex.)
+The Department of Public Safety does not have jurisdictional authority on public property, at the Pacific Ridge apartment complex, at identified non-campus buildings or property, and at any identified separate campus locations.